 We produce heat, electricity and cooling in power plants and heating plants in different parts of Helsinki.
+Find out about the power plants and their production outputs.

 The Vuosaari combined cycle power plants produce a major part of electricity and district heat in Helsinki.
 Thanks to combined cycle technology, the efficiency of the plants is up to 93%.
 The power plants use natural gas as fuel.